ccoombsesmail/TeePublicCodeChallenge/README.md

 TeePublic Coding Challenge
 ======

-To solve this problem, I proccessed the json file of products into a HashMap where the keys are possible input combinations, and the values are themselves HashMaps whose keys are possible options that point to Sets that hold the option values.
+To solve this problem, I proccessed the json file of products into a Hash Map where the keys are possible input combinations, and the values are themselves Hash Maps whose keys are remaining options that point to Sets that hold the option values.

 e.g